• Products

 PARALLEL

-UPS or Inverters in a Parallel redundant configuration require both units' outputs to be connected together.
+UPS and Inverters in a Parallel redundant configuration require both units' outputs to be connected together.
 This is typically done by using a paralleling cabinet which consists of two inputs and a single output, as well as inductors that allow for load sharing during parallel operation.

 PROS: Can be used to double the output of a UPS and can be a cost effective method when paralleling for capacity.
 Ex: Two 50kva UPS can be paralleled for a total output capacity of 100kva.

 CONS: Not a very reliable means of redundancy.
 In an event that one unit unexpectedly transfers to a bypass source, the remaining unit can potentially be back-fed by the bypass source resulting in cleared fusing or internal damage.
 This is because the bypass source is typically a stiffer source of commercial A/C power.
+There are also additional losses due to the added inductors that are required to allow the units to share the load properly.

 10800 Middle Ave.
 Bldg.
 B, Elyria, OH 44035